ziglang/www.ziglang.org/content/learn/overview.en.md

 In some ways, Zig is a better C compiler than C compilers!

 This functionality is more than bundling a cross-compilation toolchain along with Zig.
 For example, the total size of libc headers that Zig ships is 22 MiB uncompressed.
 Meanwhile, the headers for musl libc + linux headers on x86_64 alone are 8 MiB, and for glibc are 3.1 MiB (glibc is missing the linux headers), yet Zig currently ships with 40 libcs.
 With a naive bundling that would be 444 MiB.
-However, thanks to this [process_headers tool](https://github.com/ziglang/zig/blob/0.4.0/libc/process_headers.zig) that I made, and some [good old manual labor](https://github.com/ziglang/zig/wiki/Updating-libc), Zig binary tarballs remain roughly 30 MiB total, despite supporting libc for all these targets, as well as compiler-rt, libunwind, and libcxx, and despite being a clang-compatible C compiler.
+However, thanks to this [process_headers tool](https://github.com/ziglang/zig/blob/0.4.0/libc/process_headers.zig), and some [good old manual labor](https://github.com/ziglang/zig/wiki/Updating-libc), Zig binary tarballs remain roughly 30 MiB total, despite supporting libc for all these targets, as well as compiler-rt, libunwind, and libcxx, and despite being a clang-compatible C compiler.
 For comparison, the Windows binary build of clang 8.0.0 itself from llvm.org is 132 MiB.

 Note that only the [Tier 1 Support](#tier-1-support) targets have been thoroughly tested.
 It is planned to [add more libcs](https://github.com/ziglang/zig/issues/514) (including for Windows), and to [add test coverage for building against all the libcs](https://github.com/ziglang/zig/issues/2058).